 Who is eligible for a financial grant?

-CNCF Grants for the Arts are available to creative artists and groups from all arts disciplines including, craftspeople, art educators, cultural workers, arts organizations, youth groups and community groups.
+CNCF Grants for the Arts are available to creative artists and groups from all arts disciplines including craftspeople, art educators, cultural workers, arts organisations, youth groups and community groups.